The word blockchain is popping up everywhere these days, but what exactly does it mean?

 A blockchain is secure as long as the majority of computing power on the network is not fraudulent.

-If a malicious user wants to edit a past transaction, that individual will immediately break the rest of the chain.
-Since the accepted version of the chain is determined by a general consensus, the malicious user’s proposed new chain would immediately be discarded by the non-malicious majority of users.
+If a malicious user wants to edit a past transaction on their node, that individual will immediately break the rest of the chain.
+Since the accepted version of the chain is determined by a general consensus, the malicious user’s proposed new chain would immediately be discarded by the non-malicious majority of nodes.

 In order to control Bitcoin’s blockchain, an attacker must control 51% of the mining power and decide each new block that gets added to the chain.
 With this power, a malicious attacker could double spend at will but not reverse the history of the blockchain without redoing over a decade of proof-of-work.